Leaking/WeGit/README.md

 1. You can download an apk from [here](https://github.com/Leaking/WeGit/raw/master/screenshot/wegit_v0.5.apk)

-2. You can also scan the below QR code to download apk in your mobile phone.
+2. You can also scan the below QR code to download apk in your mobile phone.(Ps：Don't use WeChat to scan,it doesn't support)

 <img src="https://github.com/Leaking/GithubKnife/blob/master/screenshot/apk.png" width="340" />